Skip to main content

 Create a location with an AWS session token

-The following code example creates a location object named my_location, for an Amazon S3 data source with the specified URL and AWS session token:
+The following code examples create a location object named my_location, for an Amazon S3 data source with the specified URL and AWS session token.
+Both CLOUD_STORAGE and AMAZON_S3 are shown:

 CREATE LOCATION my_location WITH